BrettHallen/Compucorp-324G-Scientist/README.md

 Any relevant manuals I might come across.

 ## [Panaplex II](/Panaplex_II_Display)
-Information about the Burroughs Panaplex II display used in the calculators.<br>
+Information about the Burroughs Panaplex II display used in the calculators as this seems hard-to-come-by.<br>

-The particular model is the 16 digit BR 16252.
+The particular model is the 16 digit BR 16252 which was used in other devices such as the HP 9815A.<br>

 On the 324G, at least, only 15 digits are really used (I think).
 The 16th (first on left) is only used for a negative sign (?).<br>

 ## [Scan Board](/Scan_Board)
 Additional information about the Scan board.

 ## [Schematics](/Schematics)
-Schematics I've generated from KiCad.<br>
+Schematics I've generated from KiCad ...
+I doubt I'll ever find originals.<br>

 ## [Images](/Images)
-Photos of 324G calculator.
+Photos of 324G calculator and its internals.